mliu000/BrainJack/README.md

 <img src="src/main/resources/static/images/Readme_pictures/Screenshot 2025-05-20 125928.png" alt="Gameplay Screenshot" width="400"/>

-### *Set Your Bets*
+### *Place Your Bets*

-Each player gets to set a bet value, which if they win the match, they will win the amount they betted.
+Each player gets to place the amount they want to bet, which if they win, they will win the amount they betted.
 If they lose, they they will answer a random question to potentially half their loss compared to their bet.

 <img src="src/main/resources/static/images/Readme_pictures/Screenshot 2025-05-20 125823.png" alt="Gameplay Screenshot" width="400"/>